the-arkhive/webdesign-for-artists/Lessons/lesson-3.md

 <br>

 ### Rename Your Repo
 I know, I know, we just spent so much time getting it set up and now we have to rename it.
-This isn't very hard at all, and it's something I have used multiple times as I have made new version of my website.
+This isn't very hard at all, and it's something I have used multiple times as I have made new version of my website, so it's good to learn.
 Go to you repository on GitHub and click on the settings tab toward the top of the page, and then change the text in the box to `USERNAME.github.io` where `USERNAME` is replaced with your GitHub username.
 I know this looks weird, but this is the first step to getting our website going.
 Once you have done this click `Rename`.
 You might get a warning about renaming changing the url, and we are about to fix that too, though in my experience sometimes everything still works just fine.

 Now head back to Atom and you may as well give the `Pull` command a shot and see what happens.
 If you don't get any red error boxes, great, keep reading anyway, this is useful information.
 If you do get a red error box saying something about not finding a url then you've come to the right place.
 In the file tree sidebar on the left, open the `.git` folder that is inside the folder for your repository.
 This is where Git keep all its information about your repo.
-In that folder is a file name `config`.
+In that folder is a file named `config`.
 When you open this file you will see something that looks like this:

 ```
 [core]